Clear Goals

 Why you will prioritize this purpose above other distractions to laser focus on the path to getting there.

-Once you have direction of goals, Then focus on systems
+Once you have calibrated the Direction, Then focus on Systems

-Goals are important first step but there are Problems with Goals, hence we will aim to focus on systems after having a calibrated compass to point us towards where we want to go.
+Goals are important first step but there are Problems with Goals without systems.
+Hence, we will aim to focus on systems after having a calibrated compass to point us towards where we want to go.

 Goals are about the results you want to achieve.